James F. Byrnes: United States Senate and Supreme Court

 Since the colonial era, South Carolina's politicians had dreamed of an inland waterway system that would not only aid commerce but also control flooding.
 By the 1930s, Byrnes took up the cause for a massive dam-building project, Santee Cooper, that would not only accomplish those tasks but also electrify the entire state with hydroelectric power.
 With South Carolina financially strapped by the Great Depression, Byrnes managed to get the federal government to authorize a loan for the entire project, which was completed and put into operation in February 1942.
-The loan was later paid back to the federal government with full interest and at no cost to South Carolina taxpayers.
-Santee Cooper has continued to be a model for public-owned electrical utilities worldwide.
+The loan was later repaid to the federal government with full interest and at no cost to South Carolina taxpayers.
+Santee Cooper has continued to serve as a model for public-owned electric utilities worldwide.

-In 1937, Byrnes supported Roosevelt on the highly controversial court-packing plan, but he voted against the 1938 Fair Labor Standards Act, as a minimum wage would potentially make the textile mills in his state uncompetitive.
+In 1937, Byrnes supported Roosevelt's highly controversial court-packing plan, but he voted against the 1938 Fair Labor Standards Act, as a minimum wage would potentially make the textile mills in his state uncompetitive.
 He opposed Roosevelt's efforts to purge conservative Democrats in the 1938 primary elections.
 On foreign policy, Byrnes was a champion of Roosevelt's positions of helping the United Kingdom against Nazi Germany in 1939 to 1941 and of maintaining a hard diplomatic line against Japan.
-In this context he denounced isolationist Charles Lindbergh on several occasions.
+In this context, he denounced isolationist Charles Lindbergh on several occasions.

-Byrnes played a key role in blocking anti-lynching legislation, notably the Castigan-Wagner bill of 1935 and the Gavagan bill of 1937.
+Byrnes played a key role in blocking anti-lynching legislation, notably the Costigan–Wagner Bill of 1935 and the Gavagan bill of 1937.
 Byrnes said that "rape is responsible, directly and indirectly, for most of the lynching in America."

 Byrnes despised his fellow South Carolina Senator "Cotton Ed" Smith, who strongly opposed the New Deal.
 He privately sought to help his friend Burnet R. Maybank, then the Mayor of Charleston, defeat Smith in the 1938 Senate primary.
 During the primary, however, Olin Johnston, who was limited to one term as governor, decided to run for the Senate.
 Because Johnston was also a pro-Roosevelt New Dealer, he would have divided the New Deal vote with Maybank and ensured a victory for Smith.
 Johnston was also supportive of the New Deal's labor legislation, but Byrnes's support was limited, and a series of labor strikes in the fall of 1937 made Byrnes withdraw consideration for potentially endorsing Johnston.
 Taking advice from Byrnes, Maybank decided to run for governor instead, and Byrnes made the reluctant decision to support Smith.
 Byrnes envisioned that Smith would retire in 1944 and that Maybank would successfully run for Smith's Senate seat and build a strong political machine in the state with him.

 On June 12, 1941, Roosevelt nominated Byrnes as an associate justice of the United States Supreme Court, and he was confirmed that same day.
 He served on the Court for only 15 months, from July 8, 1941, until October 3, 1942.
 His Supreme Court tenure is the shortest of any justice.
+Byrnes was the last Supreme Court Justice not to earn a law degree.